You can count the miles of a trip as business as long as the “primary purpose” of the trip is for your business.

 If you choose the standard mileage method multiply your business miles by $.575 (2015 standard mileage rate).
 In addition, you can claim parking expenses, tolls and the business portion of your car loan interest and any personal property tax on your car.

 If you use the actual expenses method you can claim the business portion of all expenses associated with your car: gas, oil, repairs, insurance, parking, tolls, membership in AAA, car wash, depreciation, etc.

 The business portion of your car expenses is determined by dividing the number of business miles by the total number of miles your drove your car.
 For example, if you drove 3,000 business miles and 10,000 total miles, you business use is 30%.
 You could then deduct 30% of your car loan interest and personal property tax if you use the standard mileage rate, or 30% of all your vehicle expenses if you use the actual expenses method.

 If you have more than one vehicle you can choose either method for each vehicle.

 Tom Copeland - www.tomcopelandblog.com

-For a detailed discussion of how to calculate your Time-Space Percentage, see my book Family Child Care Record Keeping Guide.
+For more information, see my Family Child Care Record Keeping Guide.